Content Moderation & RLHF Services for Safer AI

 Gather qualitative judgments from annotators on AI-generated responses, depending on what a human would deem to be most useful, clear, relevant, or appropriate.
 Allows you to train or adjust generative models according to real expectations and preferences of end users.

-Selection or generation of several responses for the same prompt (2 or +)
+Selection or generation of several responses for the same prompt (two or more)

 Presentation to a human annotator with preference instructions (quality, respect for the prompt, style, etc.)